jstz-dev/jstz/docs/api/text_encoder.md

+---
-# 🔣 TextEncoder
+title: 🔣 TextEncoder
+sidebar_label: TextEncoder
+---

 The `TextEncoder` interface takes a stream of code points as input and emits a stream of UTF-8 bytes.

-::: danger
+:::danger
 ⚠️ `jstz`'s implementation is not fully spec compliant ⚠️
 :::